bob-gray/serviceberry/website/docs/request-api.md

-Call this method to transfer control of the request the next handler.
+Call this method to transfer control of the request the closest error handler.
 See [handlers](handlers.html) guide.

   - **error** *string or error*